-At Findthatlead we are experts in email campaigns.
-And after thousands of tests and experiments we have discovered the keys to make your follow-up emails work and increase the % of closed sales.
+At FindThatLead we are experts in email campaigns.
+And after thousands of tests and experiments, we have discovered the keys to making your follow-up emails work and increasing the % of closed sales.

 Let’s check it out!

-Follow-up email: Are you clear about what you are sending this email for?
+A Follow-up Email: Are you clear about what you are sending this email for?

 Before sending a follow-up email to someone, you must have a goal, but also a reason.
 And you’ll say, what’s the difference between objective and motive?
 Let me explain:

 - The objective is what you are pursuing with your email.
 For example: close a sale, schedule a video call, get a job, close a collaboration, etc.